How To Refinance With Bad Credit: A Guide

 An FHA Streamline refinance allows you to refinance from one FHA loan into another for the purpose of lowering your rate or changing your term.
 To be eligible, you can’t have any 30-day late mortgage payments in the last 6 months and only one in the last year.
 Moreover, you have to show a net tangible benefit in the form of a lower rate or monthly payment.

 An FHA Streamline refinance also has the advantage that you can refinance even if you owe more on your mortgage than your home is worth.
-Rocket Mortgage clients can qualify with a credit score as low as 580.
-If you’re not yet a Rocket Mortgage client, the minimum qualifying credit score is 620.
+Clients can qualify with a credit score as low as 580.
 Other lenders may have different guidelines.

 5. Consider An FHA Rate-And-Term Refinance